Textiles of Myanmar

 Wednesday 07 November – Wednesday 21 November 2018

-Please note: This tour is for a maximum group size of 16, exclusive for the members of ORTS ( Oriental Rug & Textile society) until end September 2017 after which if any places are available they will be given to non-members on first come first served basis.
+Please note: This tour is for a maximum group size of 16, the tour is built for members of ORTS ( Oriental Rug & Textile society) we have limited places are available for non-members on first come first served basis.
 Please contact us if you are not a member of ORTS but wish to join the tour.

 On the ORTS tour of Myanmar, you’ll have the opportunity not only to see the country’s architectural masterpieces, but also to learn about Myanmar’s intangible cultural heritage.
-You will meet the skilled women weavers of War Bo, traditional Mro blanket makers, embroiderers and weavers in the tapestry workshop at Aung Nan, and the lotus silk weavers of Inn Paw Khone.
+You will meet the embroiderers and weavers in the tapestry workshop at Aung Nan, and the lotus silk weavers of Inn Paw Khone.
 You’ll see artisans producing traditional lacquer ware, learn to identify different intricate designs, and in the National Museum see the finest examples of applied arts and ceremonial dresses.

 To make the most of Myanmar’s extraordinary culture, the tour itinerary includes a number of multi-sensory highlights.
 You’ll dine on sumptuous Burmese dishes at Yangon’s Green Elephant Restaurant, and take afternoon tea at the magnificent Governor’s Residence, a throw-back to colonial times.
 In Bagan you will ride amongst the temples by horsedrawn cart before dining with the silhouetted towers and stupas as your backdrop, local dancers and musicians adding to the atmospheric setting.
 And when you reach Inle Lake, you’ll enjoy a masterclass in Shan cookery, led by a passionate chef in her home.